 - 1. She can return to the W-2 agency at a later date to apply. - 2.
 She can wait a few minutes for the agency staff to generate the Application Registration form for her to sign and submit.

-If Mariah chooses to do this, the W-2 agency must schedule a meeting with the RS the following day, March 11, and a meeting with the FEP no later than March 17 (five working days after the date the W-2 agency received the signed Application Registration form). - 3.
-She can take the paper Wisconsin Works (W-2) and Related Programs Registration form (14880) with her and return it at her convenience.
-However, the W-2 agency must explain to her that the application process cannot begin until the agency receives the signed form.
+If Mariah chooses this option, the W-2 agency must:

+- 1. Schedule a meeting with the RS the following day, March 11. - Schedule a meeting with the FEP no later than March 17 (five working days after the date the W-2 agency received the signed Application Registration form). - 3.
+She can take a paper Wisconsin Works (W-2) and Related Programs Registration form (14880) with her and return it at her convenience.

+If Mariah chooses this option, the W-2 agency must explain that the application process cannot begin until the agency receives the signed form.

-If Mariah chooses to return the paper form on Friday, March 11, the RS must meet with her that day or no later than Monday, March 14 (the following working day after her application date of Friday, March 11).
-The agency must schedule her appointment with the FEP no later than Friday, March 18 (five working days after the date the W-2 agency received the signed Application Registration form).
+If Mariah chooses to return the paper form on Friday, March 11, the W-2 agency must:

+- 1. Schedule a meeting with her that day or no later than Monday, March 14 (the following working day after her application date of Friday, March 11). - 2.
+Schedule a meeting with the FEP no later than Friday, March 18 (five working days after the date the W-2 agency received the signed Application Registration form).